Drawdown is a flexible way to access your pension – you choose how to invest it and what income to take and when.

 When making any decisions about your SIPP, you should always be wary of pension fraud.

 How much income can I take from my pension pot?

 You can take as much or as little income as you want from your drawdown fund – it’s completely up to you.
 Income from your SIPP can be paid on a regular basis – monthly, quarterly, half-yearly or annually – or as one-off amounts.
 However, you need to consider how long you want your retirement income to last and make sure that the level of income you have taken doesn’t mean that you are going to be short of money later on.
 Income can be varied at any time and the cash needs to be available in your SIPP to pay the income to you.
-Your pension will be paid into your nominated bank account and you will be sent a payslip in the post.

 How is drawdown income taxed?